emerywebster/emerywebster.github.io/work/sendgrid.md

 <p style="font-family: avenir, montserrat, proxima-nova, helvetica, sans-serif; font-size:14px; text-align:center; color: #a4a4a4; margin-top: -10px; margin-bottom: 20px;">A potential solution where we consider adding an icon next to the other <i>Preview</i> actions</p>

-We also explore an option to remove the preview icons altogether, and instead opt for a simple ‘Preview and Test’ dropdown in the top navigation.
+We also explore a concept to remove the preview icons altogether, and instead opt for a simple ‘Preview and Test’ dropdown in the top navigation.
 This would allow room to add some helper text that might help users quickly understand the preview actions AND quickly send a test email.

-We also discuss trade-offs, including the effort required from the engineering team and the additional user action required to select a preview mode (hover/click).
-Ultimately, we decide that this is our leading concept to test.
+We then discuss trade-offs that may come with this solution, including the effort required from the engineering team and the additional user action required to select a preview mode (hover/click).
+Ultimately, we decide to move forward with 'Preview and Test' concept.

-From here, we can quickly move into high-fidelity workflow:
+Since we have an existing styleguide, we can quickly build high-fidelity mockups and a working prototype to test.
+The workflow includes:

 1. Main view (new navigation element)
 2. Dropdown menu
 3. Email modal
-4. Success message (same treatment as current success messages)
+4. Success message

-We can string this all together in a quick interactive prototype through Invision:

 <a href="https://invis.io/6KB765FJN" target="_blank"><img src="https://cloud.githubusercontent.com/assets/178044/24765338/afacb5fe-1ab4-11e7-86ba-8e11546e2f4e.png" alt="view invision prototype" /></a>
 <p style="font-family: avenir, montserrat, proxima-nova, helvetica, sans-serif; font-size:14px; text-align:center; color: #a4a4a4; margin-top: -10px; margin-bottom: 20px;">A simple, interactive prototype to demonstrate the user flow</p>